• Skip to primary navigation

 In this post, you’ll learn the taste of avocado, its health benefits, recipes using avocado, and so much more!

-What is an Avocado?
+What Is An Avocado?

 Avocado is a popular fruit that’s often used in savory dishes.
 Avocado trees thrive in warm temperatures, such as Mexico and other regions with similar climates.
 You can easily recognize its oval balloon-like shape and dark-colored peel that ranges from green to dark purple.